top of page

 11 - Taking the cheese out

-After the three months of pitting, the cheese sees the light again.
-Now in all respects Formaggio di Fossa.
+After the three months of aging, the cheese emerges once again into the light.
+Now, it is truly Formaggio di Fossa.

-The sacks come out one by one, releasing an intense scent that envelops the entire town of Sogliano.
+One by one, the sacks are removed, releasing an intense aroma that envelops the entire town of Sogliano.

 12 - Conservation and packaging

-The sacks released from the Pit are placed in suitable environments.
-The cotton sack has always played a fundamental role in preserving Fossa cheese even after it has been pitted: the fabric, soaked in the fat oozing from the cheese, creates an impenetrable barrier to air.
+The sacks that have been removed from the Fossa are placed in suitable environments.
+Since ancient times, the cotton sack has played a crucial role in preserving Formaggio di Fossa even after the aging process: the fabric, having absorbed the fat released by the cheese, creates an impermeable barrier to air.

 Sacchi di Formaggio di Fossa dopo la sfossatura tradizionale